entazis/experience-log/README.md

 I was responsible for transferring the functionality of the legacy payment system to the new single-page application.

 - Implemented form validation mechanisms on both the client and server sides to ensure data integrity and user input accuracy.
-- Integrated internationalization (i18n) to accommodate multiple languages, thereby enhancing the application’s global usability.
+- Integrated internationalization (i18n) to accommodate multiple languages, thereby enhancing the application's global usability.
 - Added a chat bubble feature to facilitate real-time user support and engagement.
 - Conducted front-end refinements to address minor issues and improve the overall user experience.

-The project was successfully executed, resulting in a functional and aesthetically pleasing one-page payment application that aligns with the company’s vision for a more efficient and user-friendly interface.
+The project was successfully executed, resulting in a functional and aesthetically pleasing one-page payment application that aligns with the company's vision for a more efficient and user-friendly interface.

 Skills: Node.js · JavaScript · REST APIs · Git